 How do you the best possible hit of vapor from your e-cig?
 It’s all about the Ohms.
-And anyone who has taken the leap from entry-level vaping starter kit to any type of Advanced Personal Vaporizer will need to calculate their Ohm units correctly for the optimum vape, and that means knowledge of a little thing called Ohm’s Law.
+And anyone who has taken the leap from entry-level vaping starter kit to any type of Advanced Personal Vaporizer will need to calculate their Ohm units correctly for the optimum vape, and that means knowledge to Understanding Ohm's Law.

 What is Ohm’s Law?

 In a nutshell?
 Current equals Voltage divided by Resistance.